 Forest schooling, also known as bush schooling, involves teaching kids basic outdoor skills, in an outdoor setting.
 Think of it as taking children’s class outside.
-Read on to learn more about forest schools, and how they could benefit they have for your children.
+Continue reading to learn more about forest schools, how to get started, and how they benefit children's learning and development.

 What is Forest Schooling?

 Forest schools as a style of education began during the 1950s in Denmark.
 However, they have become increasingly popular in Europe and North America since the 1990s.
 In fact, my younger sisters enjoy forest school as part of their homeschooling off the grid day.

 Forest schooling allows kids to stay active and learn to respect their environment, peers, and themselves.
 For young children that would regularly attend daycare or pre-school, forest schools provide a unique alternative to improve their development and education.

 Some people mistakenly think forest schooling is just a fancy term for letting your kids play in the woods.
 But there’s actually a lot more to it.
 Every forest school instructor teaches differently, but many follow a semi-structured lesson plan.

 Depending on the state or province you live in, some local forest schools will follow aspects of the local educational system.
 Forest schools often incorporate a variety of traditional academic subjects, such as math, science, history and even literature into their lessons.
 This creates a hybrid educational program.

 Kids of all ages benefit from forest schooling in some way, but it remains most popular for children under the age of 10.
 Numerous studies have shown that outdoor play has many physical, mental, and emotional benefits for children, including building self-confidence.

 For children with developmental issues, forest schools give them a chance to learn in a less structured environment.
 This allows them to adapt and learn at their own pace.
 Learning outdoors also helps hone motor skills, and teaches children to be more independent.